b3ross/dotenvi/README.md

 Note that stages are not required in your yaml file - you can also define it without stages, in which case you should not specify a stage with the `-s` option when you run `dotenvi`.

 ## Recursion

-Dotenvi now supports recursion.
+Dotenvi supports recursion.
 You can specify an expression that returns another expression.
 For example, if the following environment variables are defined:

 * `RECURSIVE_OUTER`: `${env:RECURSIVE_MIDDLE}-test`
 * `RECURSIVE_MIDDLE`: `foo${env:RECURSIVE_INNER}bar${env:RECURSIVE_INNER}`
 * `RECURSIVE_INNER`: `test`

 If you evaluate `${env:RECURSIVE_OUTER}`, it will return `footestbartest-test`.

+## Non-dotenv Output

+Dotenvi can also output result files in json.
+This supported via the `-t` switch that allows specifying either json or dotenv (dotenv is the default).

+This supports a use case for people that are not interested in using .env, but still want the powerful lookup/replacement functionality that dotenvi supports.
+The output file is named `dotenvi.json`.

 ## Configuration